-I've started browsing through my old posts, picking ones that I think are of general interest, and cleaning them up to use as source files for generating future e-book and print formats.
-I'm not quite satisfied with the results yet, but I'm getting there.
-I've only finished a first editing pass on a portion of the files I want to work with, and this already generates at least fifty pages.
+I’ve started browsing through my old posts, picking ones that I think are of interest, and get them into cleaned-up basic Markdown text format, to use as a source for future generating e-book and other formats.
+I’m not quite satisfied with the results yet, but I’m getting there.
+I’ve only completed a small portion of the files I want to work with, and this already generates at least fifty pages.
 So there is more than enough material to generate a book.
-Really, assuming I can work out the technical aspects, it is a matter of figuring out what to leave out.
+The key will be to figure out what to leave out.

 Anyway, enough of that for now.
-I'm starting to bore myself, so I can only imagine how you must feel.
 Back to the books.

 The Dark Forest